serigra/anthro_phd_course/README.md

-# anthro_phd_course
-Short presentation about my personal career for the PhD Career Course at the Antrhopological Institute of the UZH
+Short presentation about my personal career for a PhD Career Course at UZH